 Bruce Kendall Mohler (1919-1948) was born in Buffalo, New York on December 23, 1919.
 He completed his education in 1939, at the Ocean Springs High School and was attending Perkinston Junior College, when he enlisted in the National Guard in December 1940.
 In April 1942, Bruce married Margaret Miller (b.
 1921), the daughter of R.C.
 Miller (1887-1953) and Lydia Polk (1901-1990).
 Mr. Miller was very active in law enforcement and local politics in Ocean Springs.
 He served his community as Mayor from 1951 to 1953.
 Prior to this time, he had been active as town marshal and city tax collector.(History of JXCO, Ms., 1989, p.
 289 and p.
 290)

 Bruce and Margaret M. Mohler were the parents of two sons born at Biloxi, Mississippi: Bruce K. Mohler Jr. (b.
-1943) married Martha Howard and Donald Gerald Mohler (b.
-1945) married Margaret A. Barbour Smith (b.
+1943) married Martha Howard and Donald Gerald Mohler (1945-2022) married Margaret A. Barbour Smith (b.
 1947).

 While serving his country in the Army Air Corp, Sergeant Bruce K. Mohler was killed in an airplane disaster at Ellison AFB near Fairbanks, Alaska on November 12, 1948.
 His military career had commenced in 1940 and had brought him duty stations at Camp Blanding, Florida; Keesler Field, Mississippi; Chanute Field, Illinois; Gulfport Field.
 Mississippi; and Davis-Monthan AFB, Arizona.
 Mr. Mohler’s corporal remains were returned to Ocean Springs for internment in the Evergreen Cemetery.(History of JXCO, Ms., 1989, p.
 290 and The Jackson County Times, December 3, 1948, p.
 1)